bcooperstl/advent-of-code-2021/documentation/day11.md

 - Parse the input into an array of strings
 - Construct a grid based on the input
 - **Output** the result of the grid's run_steps method called with 100 steps.

+### Part 2 main loop ###

+- Parse the input into an array of strings
+- Construct a grid based on the input
+- Initialize a step_counter to 1
+- while the grid's run_step method does not return 100
+    - increment step_counter
+- **Output** the step_counter value, which is the number of steps needed for all octopuses to flash.

 ## Things I learned ##